What things can I get with a Research Computing Service (RCS)/High-Performance Computing (HPC) account?

 To run calculations on HPC resources, users must have an active allocation.
 There are two types of allocations that users can request.

 Research allocations are given to faculty or staff PI’s to conduct any project that require access to HPC resources.
 Any faculty or staff PI can request an Research allocation when filling out an Account Request form online.
 All requests go through approval by the HPC staff and typical accounts and allocations are awarded within 1-2 business days.
-At the end of each academic year, each Research allocation is audited to assess if the allocation is renewed for the following year.
-Typically, this involves the HPC staff contacting the PI, confirming their account as active and the users under their allocation are active.
+A small allocation proposal that details the type of research that will be performed using UNT HPC resources and any external funding and grants relating to the research.
+Research allocations are valid until the end of the fiscal year regardless of when the allocation was created.
+At the end of each fiscal year, each Research allocation is audited to assess if the allocation is renewed for the following year.
+Typically, this involves the HPC staff contacting the PI, confirming their account as active and the users under their allocation are active and submitting a new research proposal and listing any publications and presentations that were used with UNT HPC resources.
 Confirmation is required to keep their allocation active as well as the users under their allocation.
 Any allocation/account that become inactive can contact email@example.com to reenable their allocation.

 Typically, a PI’s research is funded by the PI's grant awards.
 The dollar amount generated by a PI’s external grants will determinate initial priority within the Talon 3 job queueing system.